coursehero/theia/docs/ar-render-service.md

 }
 ```

-Additionally, the build step should be updated to fail if there is a mismatch between the hashes in `node-components.yml` and corresponding hashs in `render-service`.

 ## Usage

 React components must be added to a library under the namespace `coursehero/components/`.
-Ex: `coursehero/components/study-guides` will contain the component `StudyGuideApp`.
+Ex: `coursehero/components/study-guides` will contain the component `StudyGuideCourseApp`.

 Consumers of this service will communicate over HTTP (note: this interface will be abstracted within a RenderService in a RenderBundle on the Monolith).
-For example, to render a component `StudyGuideApp` with props `props`:
+For example, to render a component `StudyGuideCourseApp` with props `props`:

 ```
-GET /render?component=StudyGuideApp&hash=<package hash>
+GET /render?component=StudyGuideCourseApp&hash=<package hash>
 {
     ...props
 }